Our report: Transforming mental health

 - tackling inequality.

-NHS England has now published its ten year strategy, which includes a commitment to increase funding for mental health services by £2.3 billion per year – if delivered, this will mean that a greater proportion of NHS funding will be being spent on mental health.
+In January 2019, NHS England published its Long Term Plan, which includes a commitment to increase funding for mental health services by £2.3 billion per year.
+If delivered, it'll mean more NHS money will go to mental health services

 Other commitments in the plan include: